addyarishabh/addyarishabh/README.md

 #### About:

-Here are some ideas to get you started:

-- 🔭 I am currently pursuing my Master Degree in Data Analytics from Maulana Abul Kalam Azad University of Technology.
+🔭 I am currently pursuing my Master's Degree in Data Analytics from Maulana Abul Kalam Azad University of Technology.
+🔭 I have completed my bachelor's degree in Data Science from Techno India University, West Bengal.
+🔭 I am really passionate about Data Science, Machine Learning, Deep Learning and Natural language Processing.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...